alan-turing-institute/sqlsynthgen/docs/source/tutorials.rst

 1. At least one version of the OMOP CDM contains a circular foreign key, between the `vocabulary` and `concept` tables.
 2. There are several standardized vocabulary tables (`concept`, `concept_relationship`, etc).
    These should be marked as such in the sqlsynthgen config file.
-   The tables will be exported to .csv files during the `make-tables` step.
+   The tables will be exported to .yaml files during the `make-tables` step.
-   However, you should check the license agreement of each standardized vocabulary before sharing any of the .csv files.
+   However, you should check the license agreement of each standardized vocabulary before sharing any of the .yaml files.

 Steps
 ~~~~~